 Admittedly, it’s much more complicated to reward behaviours than results.
 That’s part of why targets are used as a performance measure.
 Measuring values takes much more thought and attention than simply pulling a few reports from a system.

-As a leader, you need to constantly look for the desired behaviours in your team and recognize the employee when they demonstrate this behaviour.
-A private thank you for boosting motivation, followed by a public recognition to prove to the rest of the organization what behaviours are desirable.
+As a leader, you need to constantly look for the desired behaviours in your team and recognise the employee when they demonstrate this behaviour.
+A private thank you for boosting motivation, followed by a public recognition to prove to the rest of the organisation what behaviours are desirable.

-Most people want to be good and exceed expectations; it’s just that they don’t always know what the organization is looking for.
-So tell them every day.
-Recognizing desired behaviours should be part of the company culture.
+Most people want to be good and exceed expectations; it’s just that they don’t always know what the organisation is looking for.
+Therefore, it’s essential to communicate this clearly every day.
+Recognising desired behaviours should be part of the company culture.

 3. Reinforce the change